 Some cosmetics made in China are capable of skipping animal testing

 As we said before, all foreign cosmetics imported into China require animal testing, while some cosmetics manufactured in China are able to skip it.
-Chinese-made cosmetics brands have not had to undergo animal testing since 2014.
-So, if you are an international brand, and you are willing to manufacture your products in a Chinese factory within mainland China, you do not need to undergo animal testing.
+Local brands have not had to undergo animal testing since 2014.

 However, it does not include what is termed special use cosmetics, such as hair dyes, hair perms, whitening products, sunscreen products, anti-hair loss, and products with new efficacy which have to be tested on animals even if they’re manufactured in China.
-In fact, cosmetic products are classified as special cosmetics and general cosmetics.
-Other than those mentioned above fall under general cosmetics.

-If you sell online in China through cross borders e-commerce platforms like Tmall Global, JD Worldwide and Kaola), the products only get sent into China once the consumer has placed the order, which means that brands can avoid animal testing.
-This is the example of the brand Lush which is Cruelty-Free.
+If you sell online in China through cross borders e-commerce platforms like Tmall Global, JD Worldwide and Kaola, the products only get sent into China once the consumer has placed the order, which means that brands can avoid animal testing.

 What are the latest updates about animal testing regulations?